 Figure 2.
-Stacked cross correlation functions as function of time for the Big Skidder array for the 82 one-minute long time windows when tremor was detected in a 5 km by 5 km grid cell centered on the array.
+Stacked cross-correlation functions ordered by time for the Big Skidder array for the 82 one-minute long time windows when tremor was detected in a 5 km by 5 km grid cell centered on the array.
 We used a phase-weighted stack to stack the cross-correlation functions over all the seismic stations.
 The colored cross-correlation at the end represent the stack over all the 82 time windows, red is for linear-stack, blue is for n-root stack and green is for phase-weighted stack.
 Left panel is the cross correlation of the EW component with the vertical component, and right panel is the cross correlation of the NS component with the vertical component.